-EDU 441 PRACTICUM IN KINDERGARTEN 3 sem. hrs.
-OR PRE-KINDERGARTEN Prerequisites: EDU 439 and EDU 440
+EDU 441 PRACTICUM IN KINDERGARTEN OR PRE-KINDERGARTEN

+Prerequisites: EDU 439 and EDU 440

 Observing, participating, and teaching in a kindergarten or pre-kindergarten classroom under the supervision of a qualified teacher for a minimum of 90 clock hours.
 The time is arranged by the student and the Coordinator of Student Teaching.